deckarep/dungeon-rush/README.md

 This is a near exact **Zig port** of the [original DungeonRush `C-based`](https://github.com/rapiz1/DungeonRush) rogue-like game running on SDL2 originally developed by @rapiz1.

 ## Status
+* Fully playable - confirmed working on MacOS, Linux Mint
 * Nearly complete port, no networking or auxillary menus done.
 * No known bugs.
-* Many memory leaks were tracked down and fixed using the GeneralPurposeAllocator leak detection feature.
+* Many memory leaks were tracked down and fixed using Zig's `GeneralPurposeAllocator` leak detection feature.
 * Code is largely done, but now being incrementally improved, refactored and cleaned-up.

 ## A twist on classic Snake
-* DungeonRush is a pretty fun project/game.
+* DungeonRush is a pretty fun game:
-  * It's a twist on Snake
-  * It uses cellular automata to generate random dungeon levels
+  * Cellular automata to generate random dungeon levels
-  * It has weapons, buffs, enemies, bosses and loot drops
+  * Features weapons, buffs, enemies, bosses and loot drops
-  * It features classic pixel art and animations
+  * Classic pixel art and animations
-  * Don't forget the 8-bit style music and sound-fx
+  * 8-bit style music and many sound sfx

 ## Port Goals
 * To re-create a moderately complex game, fully in Zig and to get better at the language.